oktadev/okta-blog/_source/_posts/2020-12-18-how-to-use-webauthn-csharp-dotnet.md

 That's it!
 You can register and sign with passwordless authentication and view the details of the current user.

-In this tutorial, we learned how to use WebAuthn in ASP.NET Core and Okta to make passwordless authentication more secure.
+In this tutorial, you learned how to use WebAuthn in ASP.NET Core and Okta to make passwordless authentication more secure.

 Give passwordless authentication a try, get the [full source code of the project from GitHub](https://github.com/oktadeveloper/OktaWebAuthn) and let us know what you think in the comments below.